 The skin is divided into two main layers.
-The outer layer is known as the epidermis and the layer underneath is known as the dermis.
+The outer layer is known as the epidermis.
+The layer underneath is known as the dermis.

 The skin has many purposes.
 It:

 acts as a barrier to protect the body from injury

 keeps necessary fluids and proteins in the body

 protects the body from the harmful effects of ultraviolet (UV) light

 The epidermis contains three types of cell.
 On the surface are flat cells, known as squamous cells.
 Under these are rounder cells called basal cells.
 In between the basal cells are melanocytes.